TL;DR

 • Smart thermostat with heat pump install: up to $150

 Rebate is paid as an SDG&E bill credit, typically 6-10 weeks after submission.
-Eligibility requires an approved contractor (SDG&E maintains a list — we’re on it), an AHRI certificate showing the equipment meets minimum SEER2/HSPF2 thresholds, and a licensed C-20 installer’s signature on the paperwork.
+Eligibility requires an SDG&E-approved contractor (SDG&E maintains a list of qualified installers), an AHRI certificate showing the equipment meets minimum SEER2/HSPF2 thresholds, and an approved installer’s signature on the paperwork.

 Source: SDG&E Home Energy Savings Program

-Source: IRS Form 5695 + Instructions and Energy Star residential tax credit guidance
+Source: IRS Form 5695 + Instructions and IRS FAQs on the One Big Beautiful Bill energy credit changes

 3. IRA-funded rebate programs (income-qualified)